 ‘Scandalisation of Court’ is not ‘precisely explained’ in Supreme Court cases [See, In Re: Hon’ble Shri Justice C.S.
 Karnan, Suo-Motu Contempt Petition (Civil) No. 1 of 2017].
 It is a species of contempt and may take several forms.
 A common form is the vilification of the Judge [See, Shri Baradakanta Mishra v.
 The Registrar of Orissa High Court, (1974) 1 SCC 374].
 In R v.
 Gray, 2 QR 36 a journalist was found to be in contempt for describing Mr. Justice Darling as an ‘impudent little man in horsehair, a microcosm of conceit and empty-headedness’.
-Even though he apologized, Howard Alexander Gray, the editor of The Birmingham Daily Argus, was convicted and fined the substantial sum of 125 pounds.
+Even though he apologized, Howard Alexander Gray, Editor of The Birmingham Daily Argus, was convicted and fined the substantial sum of 125 £.

 The distinction between scrutiny on the one hand and scurrility on the other is one that has become relaxed over time.
 In Harris v.
 Harris, 2 FLR 895 Munby J. expressed:

 “That which is lawful if expressed in the temperate or scholarly language of a legal periodical or the broadsheet press does not become unlawful simply because expressed in the more robust, colourful or intemperate language of the tabloid press or even in language which is crude, insulting and vulgar.”